jramosss/jramosss/README.md

 </p>

 * 🔭 I’m currently working on a mobile app designed with react native
-* 🌱 Studying Computer Science
+* 📚 Studying Computer Science at @famaf
+* 📖 Learning/Interested in javascript and typescript
 * 📫 [jramostod@gmail.com](mailto:jramostod@gmail.com)

 <!--
-**jramosss/jramosss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...